 In closing, I don’t want to pass up a great Smokey the Bear moment here, and remind everyone that only you can prevent rogue IoT devices.
 It’s devices like the camera on your back porch or talking refrigerator that you’ve nicknamed ‘Rosie’ that were to blame for many of the more recent DDoS events.
 How could you, Rosie?
 Head over to my article about Letting the Internet of Things Into Your Home for some tips on how to prevent your devices from becoming a part of the problem.

-To learn more the services that SiteLock offers to protect websites, visit our WordPress Security website, The District.
+To learn more our SiteLock services that protect websites, visit our website today.